hook (Python API)¶

 List hooks discovered from installed Python packages:

-from brkraw.apps import hook
+from brkraw.api import hook_manager as hook

 items = hook.list_hooks()